sgolovine/www-2022/content/posts/file-based-routing-needs-to-stop.md

 ---
-title: File Based Routing Needs to Stop
+title: File Based Routing Needs to Stop (Being The Only Option)
 slug: file-based-routing-needs-to-stop
 date: 09/22/2022
 description: Frameworks like Gatsby and NextJS use file-based routing for "simplicity", but they need to offer a programatic routing method.
 category: tech
-# tags:
-# headerImage:
+headerImage: nextjs.png
-published: false
+published: true
 ---

 If I was the author of [Gatsby](https://www.gatsbyjs.com/) or [NextJS](https://nextjs.org/), one change that I would make is to let users define routing with a configuration file rather than through a file based approach.